Knowing the valuation of the Singapore stock market can help us to simplify our investing decision.

 The Foolish takeaway

-Based on the two different valuation methods, we can safely conclude that Singapore shares are not that expensive right now, but they not extremely cheap either.
+From what we have seen, we can safely conclude that Singapore-listed shares are not that expensive, but they not in extreme bargain territory either.

 The information provided is for general information purposes only and is not intended to be personalised investment or financial advice.
 Motley Fool Singapore contributor Sudhan P doesn’t own shares in any companies mentioned.